ballerina-platform/ballerina-lang/stdlib/privacy/src/main/ballerina/privacy/Module.md

 ## Module overview

-The privacy module acts as the foundation in making the Ballerina a privacy-aware programming language privacy aware.
-The module provides required utility functions that allow pseudonymization, depseudonymization and deletion of Personally Identifiable Information (PII).
+The privacy module acts as the foundation in making the Ballerina a privacy-aware programming language.
+The module provides the required utility functions that allow pseudonymization, depseudonymization and deletion of Personally Identifiable Information (PII).